diegoscarabelli/diegoscarabelli.github.io/content/posts/us_deficit_inflation/index.md

 In other words: when there is a fiscal deficit, is there price inflation, possibly with a time lag?
 If the deficit increases or decreases, does inflation follow?

-This question arose from a chat about an excerpt from [The Deficit Myth](https://stephaniekelton.com/book/), which discusses macroeconomic topics such as fiscal and monetary policy, focusing on countries where the government has a monopoly over currency issuance and most debt is denominated in that currency.
+This question arose from a discussion about an excerpt from [The Deficit Myth](https://stephaniekelton.com/book/), which explores macroeconomic topics such as fiscal and monetary policy, focusing on countries where the government is the monopoly issuer of its currency and most debt is denominated in that currency.

-I tried to answer this question using data directly from the Federal Reserve Bank's [FRED](https://fred.stlouisfed.org/) datasets.
-To keep things fresh and unbiased, I did not look at other analyses before conducting my own.
-The plan was to figure this out with some simple, logical, and statistically sound steps.
-It's a pretty direct question, so I aimed for a clear answer.
+To answer this question, I used data directly from the Federal Reserve Bank's [FRED](https://fred.stlouisfed.org/) datasets.
+To avoid bias, I did not consult other analyses before conducting my own.
+My goal was to approach the problem with simple, logical, and statistically sound steps, aiming for a clear answer to a straightforward question.

-Here are my findings.
-I encourage you to keep reading for the full derivation, which also clarifies the process and reasoning behind each step.
+Below are my findings.
+For a detailed explanation of the process and reasoning behind each step, keep reading.

 ## Findings

-1. The available data on the US fiscal deficit and price inflation is quite limited.
-The fiscal deficit series (`FYFSD`) is only meaningful at an annual frequency, while the personal consumption expenditures index (`PCEPILFE`), though available quarterly, starts only in 1959 and must be downsampled to annual frequency for comparison.
+1. The available data on the US fiscal deficit and price inflation is limited.
+The fiscal deficit as a proportion of GDP (`FYFSGDA188S`) is only meaningful at an annual frequency, while the personal consumption expenditures index (`PCEPILFE`), though available quarterly, starts only in 1959 and must be downsampled to annual frequency for comparison.
 This scarcity of overlapping, low-frequency data restricts statistical significance and limits the potential for robust insights.
-2. Cross-correlating the annual fiscal deficit (`FYFSD`) to the annual price inflation (annual change in the `PCEPILFE` index) reveals only weak or no average correlation for any time lag.
-Interestingly the sign is counterintuitive: larger deficits are associated with lower inflation, not higher.
+2. Cross-correlating the annual fiscal deficit (`FYFSGDA188S`) with annual price inflation (annual change in the `PCEPILFE` index) reveals no statistically significant correlation at any time lag.
-3. This finding — insignificant average cross-correlation at any time lag — is further confirmed after differencing the two time series to remove unit roots, as validated by the Augmented Dickey-Fuller test.
-While the KPSS stationarity test highlights residual heteroscedasticity, it is unlikely to affect the results.
+3. This result is further validated after differencing both time series to remove unit roots, as confirmed by the Augmented Dickey-Fuller test.
+Although the KPSS stationarity test indicates some remaining heteroscedasticity, this is unlikely to materially affect the outcome.

-💡 **Key Take-Away**
+💡 **Key Takeaway**

-The available data does not show statistically significant evidence of cross-correlation, either for the level series or for their rates of change.
+The available data does not provide statistically significant evidence of cross-correlation between the US fiscal deficit and price inflation, either for the level series or for their rates of change.

 ## Data Analysis